-- The Secretary of the Cabinet is available to provide advice on decisions and actions around election time.
-See also the Guidance for the Election Period: State Servants, Political Parties, and Elections, which will be reissued by SSC early in the election year. - Further guidance will be issued by the Cabinet Office and SSC on election-related issues as the year progresses.
+- The Secretary of the Cabinet is available to provide advice on decisions and actions around election time. - Further guidance will be issued by the Cabinet Office and Te Kawa Mataaho on election-related issues as the year progresses.

-Michael Webster Secretary of the Cabinet
+Rachel Hayward Secretary of the Cabinet